 According to Samsung, the new Galaxy Buds 2 are 15% smaller and 20% lighter than the Samsung Galaxy Buds Plus, and that makes them easier to wear for long periods of time.
 The downside of them being a bit smaller is that they’re a little harder to handle and can slip out of their case and your ears more easily.

 Thankfully, because the Buds are magnetized to hook onto the metal charging pins in the case it won’t happen frequently, but we’d definitely advise being careful with them when pulling them out or putting them back in their case, lest they accidentally fall out and bounce somewhere where you can’t reach them.

 One weak spot of the Galaxy Buds 2’s design is that they’re only IPX2 water-resistant, which means they’re only good for workouts that don't involve a lot of sweating.
-Take them outside when it’s pouring, snowing, or with you to the beach and, well, that could be the end of them.
+You won't be able to take them our in the rain or with you to the beach.

 Acoustic design: Closed

 Drivers: Dynamic two-way speakers

 Battery life: 5 hours (earbuds) 15 hours (charging case)